paulpuren/cgm-gm/README.md

 ### Hardware requirements

-All the experiments are performed on an NVIDIA Titan RTX Graphics Card.
+All the experiments are performed on an NVIDIA A100 Tensor Core GPU of 40GB memory.

+### OS requirements

+All the experiments are performed on SUSE Linux Enterprise Server 15 SP5.

 ### Python requirements